-We highly recommend these texts as preparatory reading over the summer.
+We also recommend looking regularly at www.itsnicethat.com which is a great resource for keeping up to date with creative practice.
+We also recommend these texts as preparatory reading over the summer.
 They will help you to be best prepared for studying at university.
-Buying an e-book where available or 2--- hand can be more cost effective and it doesn't matter which edition you get.
+Buying an e-book where available or 2-- hand can be more cost effective and it doesn't matter which edition you get.
 Cottrell, Stella.
 2019.
 The Study Skills Handbook.
 London: Palgrave.
-RRP £15.99 Recommended by our academic skills team - this book covers everything from managing your time and taking notes to working with others and developing as an academic writer and critical thinker.
+RRP £15.99 • Recommended by our academic skills team - this book covers everything from managing your time and taking notes to working with others and developing as an academic writer and critical thinker.
 Tobin, Lucy.
 2015.
 A Guide to Uni Life.
 Bath: Trotman.
 RRP £9.99